gsa-oes/office-of-evaluation-sciences/_projects/2302-ARP-ACA.md

 This study uses a systematic review and meta-analysis to summarize evidence on interventions meant to increase ACA marketplace enrollment.
 This approach facilitates comparing the efficacy of various interventions on enrollment, providing decision-makers in state health exchanges and the federal marketplace with useful evidence as they consider approaches to encouraging enrollment.

 ## What did we learn?
-Based on a meta-analysis of 34 studies with a combined sample size of over 18 million people, we found that on average, the rate of enrollment was close to one percentage point higher for those who received an intervention, a 24 percent increase relative to the control group.
+Based on a meta-analysis of 34 studies with a combined sample size of over 18 million people, we found that on average, the rate of enrollment was close to one percentage point higher for those who received an intervention, a 24% increase relative to the control group.
 The average base rate of enrollment in control groups, weighted by control group sample size, was 3.7%.

 Interventions providing enrollment support tended to be more effective than those providing information alone.
 Support-based interventions increased enrollment by 2 percentage points, while information-based interventions increased enrollment by 0.6 percentage points.